phoebe-q/newsroom-project/timelog.md

 ### 23 Nov 2021

 - _1 hour_ Tried a new approach to view navigation from Play Framework examples - did not work.
-Decided to keep in and wait for Richard's help
+Decided to keep in and wait for supervisor advice
-- _0.5 hours_ Met with Richard and got help with view navigation
+- _0.5 hours_ Met with supervisor and got advice with view navigation
 - _1 hour_ Fixed basic view navigation - can navigate between pages now have to add variable to pass
 - _1.5 hours_ Tried to add in variable to pass to Results view - this resulted in an error so spent a while trying to fix.
 There is almost no info on the internet so process went very slowly.

 ## Week 9
+- Illness this week stalled development

 ### 29 Nov 2021

-- _4 hours_ Worked on basic view implementation - stall: couldn't get the view linking to work messaged Richard, awaiting response.
-The struggle was that the search() function won't call.
-- _1 hour_ Refactored Architecture Diagram to suit NewsRoom and be more specific.
+- _4 hours_ tried again with passing variables between views - from research online it should be working

+### 30 Nov 2021

+- _3 hours_ looked at alternative structures online to stop the issue with passing between views

 ## Week 10

-### 6 Dec 2021

-- _4 hours_ Worked on basic view implementation - stall: couldn't get the view linking to work messaged Richard, awaiting response.
-The struggle was that the search() function won't call.
-- _1 hour_ Refactored Architecture Diagram to suit NewsRoom and be more specific.
+- no development this week due to exams

 ## Week 11

 ### 13 Dec 2021

-- _4 hours_ Worked on basic view implementation - stall: couldn't get the view linking to work messaged Richard, awaiting response.
-The struggle was that the search() function won't call.
-- _1 hour_ Refactored Architecture Diagram to suit NewsRoom and be more specific.
+- _2 hours_ researched datasets
+- _2 hours_ selected BBC dataset and explored to understand how it was structured

 ## Week 12

+- Christmas stalled development this week

 ### 20 Dec 2021

-- _4 hours_ Worked on basic view implementation - stall: couldn't get the view linking to work messaged Richard, awaiting response.
-The struggle was that the search() function won't call.
-- _1 hour_ Refactored Architecture Diagram to suit NewsRoom and be more specific.
+- _2 hours_ reread previous research I had done to familiarise with frameworks
+- _3 hours_ created MySql db for use with ES

 ## Week 13